-The potential for these datasets to be used in conjunction with the standard CAS database for road transport-related injuries has been explored before by the SORTED interagency pilot study (NZ Transport Agency 20018).
+The potential for these datasets to be used in conjunction with the standard CAS database for road transport-related injuries has been explored before in NZ by the SORTED inter-agency pilot study (Ministry of Transport 2022).
 A similar proof-of-concept exercise was also undertaken across Police and health datasets in Australian jurisdictions (Harrison et al 2019).
 While there was great potential in matching injuries across the various datasets, it would require a concerted ongoing effort.
-There are also differences in how the relative injury severities are wheelchair users, users of small-wheeled devices such as
+There are also differences in how the relative injury severities are reported in each case; for example, while CAS uses a "minor/serious/fatal" system of categorising, elsewhere a "minor/moderate/severe/fatal" scale is common, often based on the 75-point Injury Severity Score (ISS) and the 6-point Maximum Abbreviated Injury Scale (MAIS).